 Andalucía Bike Race 2021

-Andalucía Bike Race will hold its eleventh edition from 20 to 25 April 2021.
-The important national mountain bike stage race is later this year than the usual end February dates due to the Coronavirus.
+Andalucía Bike Race held its eleventh edition from 20 to 25 April 2021.
+The important national mountain bike stage race was held later than the usual end February dates due to the Coronavirus pandemic.

-International Cycling Union (UCI) has chosen Andalucía Bike Race as one of the 8 world competitions to be part of the new Marathon Circuit, called UCI MTB Marathon Series.
+International Cycling Union (UCI) had chosen Andalucía Bike Race as one of the 8 world competitions to be part of the new Marathon Circuit, called UCI MTB Marathon Series.

 The International Cycling Union (UCI) recognises the Andalucía Bike Race at as the most important mountain biking stage race in Spain and the only one in Europe, reaching the Hors Catégorie (SHC) in 2020 in 2021 awarding it a place in the UCI MTB Marathon Series.

-2021 Andalucía Bike Race returns to pairs formal after changing its format to individual in 2017.
-As always it is in six daily stages, incorporating a time trial and five marathon stages routed through provinces of Jaén and Córdoba.
+2021 Andalucía Bike Race returned to pairs formal after changing its format to individual in 2017.
+As always it was in six daily stages, incorporating a time trial and five marathon stages routed through provinces of Jaén and Córdoba.
 It is open national and international Mountain Bike Elite and amateur Mountain Bikers.
-Since the third edition thare have been about 700 registered participants.
-30% are international.
+Since the third edition thare have been about 700 registered participants of whom 30% are international.

-A new mixed category has been incorporated in 2021 (woman and man) in addition to the Male and female elite, male Master 30, 40 and 50 and female Master categories.
+A new mixed category was incorporated in 2021 (woman and man) in addition to the Male and female elite, male Master 30, 40 and 50 and female Master categories.

-2021 Andalucía Bike Race has been sponsored by Caja Rural Jaén since 2020 edition.
+2021 Andalucía Bike Race has been sponsored by Caja Rural Jaén since the 2020 edition.